gloveboxes/altair_8800_docs/docs/60-Escape-room-challenge.md

 # Escape room challenge

 Wondering where to start with the Altair?
 Well, there is a built-in [Escape Room Challenge](https://en.wikipedia.org/wiki/Escape_room).
 It's designed to be a brain teaser, frustrating and delighting in equal measure.
-Working in teams helps with problem-solving and if the challenge sees you are struggling then more hints will be offered.
+Working in teams helps with problem-solving and if the challenge sees you are struggling, then more hints will be offered.

 Good luck and have fun!